IBM/aihwkit/examples/README.md

 ## Example 14: [`14_experiment_custom_scheduler.py`]

-This example illustrate how to customize the Experiments for adding new features.
+This example illustrates how to customize the Experiments for adding new features.
 By subclassing the base `BasicTraining` experiment used in example `13`, the training algorithm is modified in order to support the use of a scheduler.